Global in Time Vortex Configurations for the $2$D Euler Equations: First Approximation on

-The construction will essentially proceed in five steps.
-We will first rewrite $E_{R1}$ from its form in Lemma \ref{ER1-lemma} to more easily complete the second step, which is constructing an elliptic improvement of size $\varepsilon^{2}t^{-2}$ on the support of $\left(f_{\varepsilon}'\right)^{+}$.
-We will then use this first elliptic improvement to construct $\psi^{out}$.
-Then we will rewrite $E_{R1}$ again in order to use the errors $\psi_{R1}$ and $\psi^{out}$ produce to both construct a second elliptic improvement of size $\varepsilon^{4}\left|\log{\varepsilon}\right|t^{-2}$, and solve a certain system of ODEs for $\xi_{1}$ that will make sure the second elliptic improvement does not produce any errors that are too large. \begin{proof} \textbf{Step I: Rewriting $E_{R1}$ Part A}\\
+\end{theorem} \begin{remark} Recalling \eqref{psi-R-phi-R-defs} and \eqref{psi-star-definition} respectively, we note that the gradient estimates stated in Theorem \ref{first-approximation-construction-theorem} are for $\nabla_{y}\psi_{R}\left(y,t\right)$, and $\nabla_{x}\psi^{out}\left(x,t\right)$ respectively. \end{remark} The construction will proceed as follows: we rewrite $E_{R1}$ from its form in Lemma \ref{ER1-lemma} and then construct an elliptic improvement.
+We then use this elliptic improvement to construct $\psi^{out}$.
+Then we analyze the errors created by the first elliptic improvement in order to both construct a second elliptic improvement, and finally construct $\xi_{1}$ to make sure the remaining errors are small enough. \begin{proof} \textbf{Step I: Rewriting $E_{R1}$ Part A}